MixMasterT/accesscycle/README.md

 1. The second challenge was to determine how I might provide this information in a compelling way.

+1. After setting up a basic list of cities and countries that have bike rental, I created a component to show what networks are available in a given country or city by clicking on that country or city.
+However, this resulted in duplicate network names, since the API provides a separate network object for each municipal location of that network.
+I want this to be reflected as a single network from the level of a country-wide filter.
+I decided to take advantage of Underscore.js Array function 'uniq' that filters out duplicates on the names list only.
+This required a slight refactoring of what I passed in to the networks React component.

 1. The most significant limitation was time.
 I was unable to make this into what I wanted it to be in a reasonable amount of time.